-- a.
-The grantee has full responsibility for the conduct of the project or activity supported under this grant and for adherence to the grant conditions.
-Although the grantee is encouraged to seek the advice and opinion of NSF on special problems that may arise, such advice does not diminish the grantee's responsibility for making sound scientific and administrative judgments and should not imply that the responsibility for operating decisions has shifted to NSF.
-The grantee is responsible for notifying NSF about: (1) any allegation of research misconduct that it concludes has substance and requires an investigation in accordance with NSF research misconduct regulations published at 45 Code of Federal Regulations (CFR) Part 689; or (2) any significant problems relating to the administrative or financial aspects of the grant. - b.
-The requirements of this grant are contained in these Grant General Conditions unless otherwise specified in the notice of award.
+b.
+The requirements of this grant are contained in these Grant General Conditions unless otherwise specified in the award notice.
 The applicable Federal administrative standards are incorporated by reference and are contained in 2 CFR § 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 2 CFR § 200 also applies to commercial organizations, including small businesses.
 These Grant General Conditions (GC-1) serve as the Foundation's implementation of 2 CFR § 200.
-If the GC-1 is silent on a specific area covered by 2 CFR § 200, the requirements specified in 2 CFR § 200 must be followed. - c.
+If the GC-1 is silent on a specific area covered by 2 CFR § 200, the requirements specified in 2 CFR § 200 must be followed.

+c.
 By acceptance of this grant, the grantee agrees to comply with the applicable Federal requirements for grants and cooperative agreements and to the prudent management of all expenditures and actions affecting the grant including the monitoring of subrecipients (if applicable).
 Specific guidance on subrecipient monitoring and management can be found in 2 CFR § 200.331.
-A listing of National Policy Requirements that grantees must adhere to, where applicable, is located at: http://www.nsf.gov/bfa/dias/policy/gc1/policymatrix\dec14.pdf. - d.
+A listing of National Policy Requirements that grantees must adhere to, where applicable, is located at: https://nsf.gov/awards/managing/rtc.jsp.

+d.
 Documentation for each expenditure or action affecting this grant must reflect appropriate organizational reviews or approvals that should be made in advance of the action.
-Organizational reviews are intended to help assure that expenditures are allowable, necessary and reasonable for the conduct of the project, and that the proposed action: - 1. is consistent with grant terms and conditions; - 2. is consistent with NSF and grantee policies; - 3. represents effective utilization of resources; and - 4. does not constitute a significant project change (see Article 8).
+Organizational reviews are intended to help assure that expenditures are allowable, necessary and reasonable for the conduct of the project, and that the proposed action:

+- 1. is consistent with grant terms and conditions; - 2. is consistent with NSF and grantee policies; - 3. represents effective utilization of resources; and - 4. does not constitute a significant project change (see Article 8).